paulbennett3/pcb_arma3_mods_template/dave/README.md

 To install, place both initServer.sqf and spare_helis.sqf in your mission root directory.

-For example, if you start a new mission in the editor, and "save as multiplayer" it as "mymission", it will make a folder in your Documents folder something like "...\Documents\Arma 3\mpmissions\mymission\".
+For example, if you start a new mission in the editor, and "save as multiplayer" it as "mymission", it will make a folder in your Documents folder something like "...\Documents\Arma 3\mpmissions\mymission.MAPNAME\".
+Note that it adds ".MAPNAME" to the file name you picked, so something like "mymission.Altis".

 Put both files in that folder.
 Note that this is a different directory than where the .pbo files live, but that might not matter to you.